evolutionplus/Docs/WhitePaper.md

 Artificial Intelligence generates predictions of the behaviour of employees and identifies their potential to perform certain tasks.

-Evolution+ Platform integrates with IT environments: CRM, ERP, project management sys-tems, corporate messengers, enterprise portals, etc. The employees activity data are recorded automatically or by using the import tools.
+Evolution+ Platform integrates with IT environments: CRM, ERP, project management sys-tems, corporate messengers, enterprise portals, etc. Employees activity data is recorded automatically or by using the import tools.

 ## 3.2.
 SOCIAL RANKING